thoni56/c-xrefactory/src/NOTES.md

 generated versions of _strFill_, _strTdef_(no longer) and _enumTxt_ by
 the Makefile.

+The process starts with building a _c-xref.bs_ executable from checked in sources.
+This complies uses a BOOTSTRAPPING define that causes some header files to include pre-generated versions of the generated files (currently _strFill.bs.h_ and _enumTxt.bs.h_) which should work in all environments.

+NOTE: if you change the name of a field in a structure that is subject to FILL-generation you will need to manually update the _strFill.bs.h_, but a "make cleaner all" will show you where does are.

+After the _c-xref.bs_ has been built, it is used to generate _strFill_ and _enumTxt_ which might include specific structures for the current environment.

+HOWEVER: if FILL macros are used for structures which are different on some platforms, say a FILE structure, that FILL macro will have difference number of arguments, so I'm not sure how smart this "smart" generation technique actually is.

 #### Compiler defines

 In _options.h_ there are a number of definitions which somehow are